festeh/goals/backend/cmd/audio-cli/README.md

 - **Channels**: 1 (mono)
 - **Format**: PCM S16LE (16-bit signed little-endian)

-This format is automatically converted to WAV and sent directly to the ElevenLabs API.
+This format is automatically converted to WAV and sent directly to the ElevenLabs API using shared transcription logic.

 ## Output